 \paragraph{Initial Hebbian alignment bump}

-Particularly for networks with ReLU activations, there is a bump in Hebbian alignment of the SGD gradient update that appears to be independent of weight decay, but strongly dependent on initialization scale and learning rate at the beginning of training (Figure \ref{fig:alignment-layers-gradient}).
-During this initial phase of alignment, the full weight update of SGD, including the weight decay term, also increases in alignment to a pure Hebbian update, however, the magnitude of alignment is of course still affected by the weight decay term.
+Particularly for networks with ReLU activations, there is a bump in Hebbian alignment of the learning signal that appears to be strongly dependent on initialization scale and learning rate at the beginning of training (Figure \ref{fig:alignment-layers-gradient}).
+During this initial phase of alignment, the full weight update of SGD also increases in alignment to a pure Hebbian update.
 This early stage of alignment seems to be the result of general feature learning, as the actual scale of weight norms does not change substantially at the start of this period, and with positive weight decays decreases.
 A higher learning rate makes this process happen faster.

 When we examine the Hebbian alignment of the weight updates for individual neurons in the model, a striking pattern appears.
-During this period, individual neurons seem to take on Hebbian or anti-Hebbian learning roles that can persist for many steps.
+During this period, individual neurons seem to take on Hebbian or anti-Hebbian learning roles that can persist for many steps (see Figure \ref{fig:track_init}).
 Like the average behavior of the model, the length of these phases increases as the weight initialization scale magnitude and learning rate decrease.
 The ratio of anti-Hebbian to Hebbian neurons increases with weight decay.
-Depending on where you look in the model, just like depending on where you look in the brain, you will see very strong Hebbian or anti-Hebbian updates that depend on the hyperparameters for that model.

 \paragraph{Hebbian and Anti-Hebbian steady state oscillations}